alfaroqueIslam/Expense-Reimbursement-System/readme.md

 UserService- Accesses the UserDaos for the servlet classes.

 ### Dao Classes:
-UserDaos- Accesses user data from the database
+UserDaos- Accesses user data from the database.

 RequestDaos- Accesses reimbursement request data from the database.